-In this case, the calibration to the NUE is replaced by a more useful adjustment for these variables: the comparison in terms of the number of affiliates employed by others between the effective sample and the population of the framework.
+In this case, the calibration to the NUE is replaced by a more useful adjustment for these variables: the comparison in terms of the number of employed affiliates between the effective sample and the framework population.
 Specificly:

-- It also starts from design factors. - The design factor enters CALMAR, using the division crossing (two-digit CNAE) and the autonomous community as adjustment domains. - The factor that comes out of CALMAR is adjusted with the registrations, but this time counting each of them as the fraction of the year in which it has been active based on its month of registration.
+- It is based on the design factors Fh - Fh is calibrated, using as adjustment domains, the crossing of the division (CNAE to two digits) and the autonomous community, so that the total estimated number of affiliates as employees of the effective sample coincides with the total of affiliates of the framework.
+To solve this problem, the CALM macro is also used. - The calibrated factor is adjusted with the registrations, but this time counting each one of them as the fraction of the year in which it has been active based on its month of registration.